WCSCourses/GCV23/modules/ReferenceAlignment/README.md

 ## 5.1: Setup

-In the previous session, you should have tanoti aligned the paired reads onto two different HCV genomes (types 1a and 1b).
+In the previous session, you should have bwa aligned the paired reads onto two different HCV genomes (types 1a and 1b).

 This should have resulted in two BAM files in your HCV folder, lets check: